martin-micimo/ansible-haproxy/README.md

 - A Prometheus Frontend for Metrics on the default Port 8404.
 - A HTTP Frontend listening on Port 80, forwarding Traffic to the web_servers Backends.
 - Three Backends in leastconn Balancing Mode.
 - A Port Forward from 8080 to an SSH Port (22) on remote_backend in TCP Mode.
-Be extra carefull with something like this.
+Be extra careful with something like this.

 ```yaml
 ---